Chapter 27: The President’s Domestic Powers

 Pardons and Reprieves

 However, you should be familiar with the controversial presidential pardons that have occurred in modern history.
 Note that the presidential pardon power is absolute in the sense that neither Congress nor the Supreme Court can countermand a presidential pardon.
-If, however, a president was to use his pardon power in a way that abused his office, he could be subject to impeachment and removed.
+If, however, a president was to use their pardon power in a way that abused their office, they could be subject to impeachment and removed.

 - In 1974, President Gerald Ford pardoned Richard Nixon for any crimes committed while in office.
 Nixon therefore avoided prison, even though people who carried out his orders ended up in jail.
 This action may have caused Ford to lose the 1976 election.

 - In 1979, President Jimmy Carter granted a blanket amnesty to all Vietnam-era draft evaders.
 Carter intended to help the nation heal its Vietnam wounds, but the result was to momentarily re-animate the acrimonious debate about that war.

 - In 1992, President George H. W. Bush issued controversial pardons to several high Reagan administration officials who had been involved in the Iran-Contra Scandal where they circumvented Congress and sold arms to Iran, using the proceeds to illegally fund the Contra rebels in Nicaragua.
 Bush pardoned Secretary of Defense Casper Weinberger, who allegedly lied to the independent counsel investigating the scandal, and six others who were involved in the scheme.
 Perhaps most significantly, Bush pardoned Weinberger before his trial, at which President Bush was expected to be called as a witness.